DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 ## Procedure
 ##### Determine the pressure amplitude profile
-1) Determine the fundamental frequency of the tube by test and trail of the frequency while keeping the microphone half way inside the tube.
+1) Determine the fundamental frequency of the tube by test and trial of the frequency while keeping the microphone half way inside the tube.
 2) Record the fundamental frequency of the tube.
 3) Move the microphone to equidistant intervals and measure the amplitude of the curve.
 4) Repeat step 3 for all distances from the speaker.